techidaily/site-win11-tips/source/_posts/overcoming-format-missing-error-on-pc-windows.md

 ### 5\.
 Scan the Hard Disk Using CHKDSK

  It is possible for the USB disk to contain bad files and sectors; due to which Windows asks you to format it before usage.
 But you can leverage the inbuilt CHKDSK utility to scan the USB disk for errors and fix them for you.
 It will scan all the files on the disk and repair the drive.
-You can either use the[command prompt method or Run CheckDisk](https://www.makeuseof.com/sir-mini-how-to-run-chkdsk-in-windows-10/) using the Properties window in File Explorer.
+You can either use the [command prompt method or Run CheckDisk](https://www.makeuseof.com/sir-mini-how-to-run-chkdsk-in-windows-10/) using the Properties window in File Explorer.

 ### 6\.
 Run an SFC and DISM Scan

  If the check disk doesn’t do any good, and you still have the error, it is possible that your system files are missing or corrupt.[Start with an SFC scan](https://www.makeuseof.com/system-file-checker-sfc-windows/) to check and replace any corrupt system files.
-Follow that up with a[DISM scan to fix the Windows installation image](https://www.makeuseof.com/difference-between-chkdsk-sfc-and-dism-in-windows-10/) .
+Follow that up with a [DISM scan to fix the Windows installation image](https://www.makeuseof.com/difference-between-chkdsk-sfc-and-dism-in-windows-10/) .
 Make sure you have an active internet connection to run the DISM scan without any issues.

 ### 7\.
 Use a Linux Installation Media to Access the USB Disk Drive

  This method is more of a workaround to not lose your data.
-If you don’t have a second system nearby, you can[create a Linux installation media](https://www.makeuseof.com/tag/install-ubuntu-computer-using-usb-flash-drive/) and use the Try Ubuntu mode to mount and access the contents of the USB disk.
+If you don’t have a second system nearby, you can [create a Linux installation media](https://www.makeuseof.com/tag/install-ubuntu-computer-using-usb-flash-drive/) and use the Try Ubuntu mode to mount and access the contents of the USB disk.
 It will save the effort of searching for another computer, and you can successfully create a backup of the USB disk.

  To access the USB disk using Linux installation media repeat the following steps: